Generative AI

 Introduction

-• It’s not proper fieldwork, unless you become seriously ill [i.e. “you need to get a disease to be a serious anthropologist”]
+• It’s not proper fieldwork, unless you become ill [i.e. “you need to get a disease to be a serious anthropologist”]

 • Learning a foreign language – communication vs. theory of language [the Golden Lions of the Presidential Palace]